ssssssss9892/infor-retrieval/README.md

 # infor-retrieval
-A course project as UESTC
+A course project in UESTC